 One more factor you should consider is the range of textures contained by the photo.
 Acrylic is great for accentuating contrast and color while maintaining a smooth facade.

 Canvas, on the other hand, has significant surface texture and adds a matte-type finish to an image, creating a more subdued look with regards to color and contrast.
 In my opinion, this makes acrylic the more versatile material.

 These prints serve as great accents for most environments, but they’re particularly well-suited to modern-style homes.
-The polished look of acrylic prints renders them perfect for this type of environment, and less suited to a quainter or more old-fashioned place.
+The polished look of acrylic prints renders them perfect for this type of environment and look like pictures printed on glass, and less suited to a quainter or more old-fashioned place.
 Modern homes allow for statement pieces that draw attention, something that a bold acrylic print is bound to do.